leventelist/oglbbs/README.md

 ### Configuration file

 Edit `oglbbs.conf` according to your key and other settings.
 You must edit the callsign of the BBS.
+The program will look for the config file in the directory it was started.
+It is however very encouraged to use the `-c` command line option to specify explicitly the location of the configuration file.
+See below.

 ## Running